mp051998/express_calculator/README.md

 1. Start the server using `npm start`.
 2. Use Postman or any other API testing tool to test the API endpoints at `http://localhost:<PORT>` (PORT will be 3000 by default if you have not defined it in the .env file).
+3. To run the tests, use `npm test`.
+4. To view the documentation, after starting the server, go to `/docs` in your browser.
+You can also make API calls from the documentation page.

 ## Postman Collection